Deborah Pritchard: Works inspired by visual art

+Pritchard has written several pieces inspired by Marc Chagall including Radiance for solo cello responding to The Peace Window at the United Nations premiered by Natalie Clein at the Purbeck International Chamber Music Festival in 2022, and Chagall's Light for solo violin and orchestra, written after the series of windows at All Saints Church, Tudeley, premiered by Greta Mutlu and Chamber Domaine at the 2023 Music@Malling Festival in Kent.

-Pritchard has written several works in response to paintings by Maggi Hambling, having collaborated with the artist at her studio in Suffolk.
+She has also written a number of pieces after the contemporary artist Maggi Hambling, working in collaboration at her studio in Suffolk.

 The first of these was the violin concerto Wall of Water (2014), which was premiered by violinist Harriet Mackenzie and the English String Orchestra during the Frieze Art Fair in London.
 Images of Hambling's series of seascape paintings, also titled Wall of Water, were projected during the performance.

-Subsequent pieces written in response to Hambling's work were Waves and Waterfalls (2015) for chamber ensemble, commissioned by the London Sinfonietta, and Edge (2017), a double concerto for violin, harp and string orchestra, after Hambling's paintings on the theme of global warming, which was premiered at the Aldeburgh Festival.
-In 2020 Pritchard wrote a solo violin piece for Harriet Mackenzie called March 2020 in response to Hambling's painting of the same name, with both works written in lockdown.
+Subsequent pieces written in response to Hambling's work were Edge, a double concerto for violin, harp and string orchestra (after Hambling's paintings on global warming), premiered by Harriet Mackenzie, Catrin Finch and the Aldeburgh Festival Orchestra, conducted by Jonathan Berman at the 2017 Aldeburgh Festival and a solo violin piece for Harriet Mackenzie called March 2020 in response to Hambling's painting of the same name, with both painting and music created over lockdown.

-Other artists on whose work Pritchard has drawn include Hughie O'Donoghue, George Shaw, Yinka Shonibare, Steinunn Thorarinsdottir, J.M.W.
+Other artists on whose work Pritchard has drawn on include Hughie O'Donoghue, George Shaw, Yinka Shonibare, Steinunn Thorarinsdottir, J.M.W.
 Turner and James Turrell.